-In accordance with FERPA, students of the University of North Alabama are hereby informed of their right to access their official records as described in the Act.
-A student may examine his/her official academic record during working hours in the Registrar’s Office upon presentation of appropriate PICTURE identification.
+In accordance with the Family Educational Rights and Privacy Act (FERPA), students of the University of North Alabama are hereby informed of their right to access their official records as described in the Act.
+A student may examine their official academic record during working hours in the registrar’s office upon presentation of appropriate picture identification.

 The following is a list of directory information that may be made available regarding students of the University without their prior consent and is considered part of the public record of their attendance:

 FERPA also provides exceptions for release of information under certain circumstances.
-As provided for under FERPA, UNA notifies parents/guardians when certain violations of the Student Code of Conduct occur (http://www.una.edu/student-conduct/policies/parental-notification.html.)
-A more complete statement of student rights under FERPA is available on the Department of Education website at http://www2.edu.gov/policy/gen/guid/fpco/ferpa/index.html.
+As provided for under FERPA, UNA notifies parents/guardians when certain violations of the Code of Student Conduct occur (see Parental Notification policy at https://www.una.edu/policies).
+A more complete statement of student rights under FERPA is available on the Department of Education website at http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html.